T-Bunckenburg93/nebData/docs/hullPointDistribution-OSP.md

 For example, if I seriously kit out two gun Vauxhalls, is this more effective than have three less kitted Vaux's, or two Vaux's and several escorts?
 Is there a point where we can see in the data that spending too much, and putting too many eggs in one basket is more likely to be detrimental?

 Now a bit of a note on this and the conclusions I'm going to make here.
 This isn't to say that your build is bad because you're spending too much points on a Vauxhall.
 The great thing about Nebulous is that the meta is still growing and developing, and none of the hulls exhibit a huge win loss difference (except one), meaning that people also can win with hulls that cost that much.
 It just happens less, which makes it less **viable**.

 While points are a somewhat crude measure, as they don't take into account the difference between missiles and guns and lasers, there did seem to be some insight that you can take away from them.

+My only hope and takeaway would be that if you have a build that consistenly loses, and it loses more than it wins, then, then maybe reconsider that build.

 Anyway, without further ado, lets get to it!

 ### Quick word on how to read these charts:

 For each Hull, there are two charts.
 The top is a histogram of the win/loss by point value.
 I've done this for every hull I have stats on, so there are naturally higher values for smaller ships.

 Then there is the winrate at each 100 point range.
-Note that this will be skewed by smaller values.
+Note that this will be skewed by smaller values, so for small values of the chart above, I would take with a grain of salt.

 Finally, in the header, there is the total winrate.
 This is the number of wins / number of games this hull has been in.